skalyaanamoorthy/PSLMs/README.md

 ℹ️ Only general setup is required to demo analysis notebooks.

 The expected installation time for basic functionality is >10 minutes, assuming you only install the first requirements.txt.
-Approximatly 30 minutes would be required to install CUDA / CUDNN / Pytorch and inference_requirements but depends on internet connection.
+Approximately 45 minutes is required to install all CUDA / CUDNN / Pytorch, inference_requirements and auxiliary software (which the Docker setup does) but depends on internet connection.
 Similarly, installation time for tested models for inference depends on the internet connection speed, as some models are many GiB in size.
+A full Docker-based demo, including image creation, data preprocessing for one dataset, and inference using one model, may take as long as 90 minutes (mostly for downloading models and packages).

 The sections after general setup are for reproducing the experiments starting from raw data.

 ### Docker Setup
-ℹ️ **This section is the easiest option for running inference and completely reproducing the analyses.**
+ℹ️ **This section is the easiest option for running inference and completely reproducing the analyses.
+Creating the image may take upwards of an hour.**

 ⚠️⏬ **If you are only interested in demoing notebooks, skip to the General Setup section.**